-Charukesi Ramadurai is a freelance journalist and author from India, whose byline has appeared in TIME, The New York Times, South China Morning Post, The Guardian, City Lab, Roads & Kingdoms, NPR, Atlas Obscura, The National, Silverkris (Singapore Airlines), Independent, Nikkei Asian Review and Khaleej Times among others.
+Charukesi Ramadurai is a freelance journalist and author from India, whose byline has appeared in The New York Times, South China Morning Post, The Guardian, City Lab, Fodor’s Travel, Roads & Kingdoms, NPR, Atlas Obscura, The National, The Christian Science Monitor, Independent, Nikkei Asian Review and Khaleej Times among others.

 She has been a blogger for The New York Times and The Wall Street Journal, and is a columnist for the South China Morning Post.
 In 2015, she was invited to speak at a TedX event in Bengaluru, where she shared her own travel experiences and spoke about fulfilling one’s travel dreams.